Crab Carbonara Pasta

-This quick and easy pasta is equally appropriate for a simple weeknight meal, or a date night at home.
-Delicious egg and parmesan based sauce coats the pasta, which is then tossed with sauteed bacon, peas and crab meat.
-We love this linguine carbonara pasta!
+This easy crab carbonara pasta is equally appropriate for a simple weeknight meal or a date night at home.
+Delicious egg and parmesan based sauce coats the pasta, which is then tossed with sautéed bacon, peas and crab meat.
+We love this linguine carbonara!

 Life has been so busy lately.
 We’ve had lots of visitors, and my husband and I have both had several work trips.
 When this happens, I fail in the kitchen.
 I fail big time.
 Yes, even food bloggers fail in their kitchens!

-It turns out that this pasta is super easy to make.
+It turns out that this linguine carbonara pasta is super easy to make.
 And the process is actually super fun.
 The hot, cooked noodles are thrown in a bowl with raw eggs and parmesan cheese.
 The temperature of the noodles cooks the eggs as you stir the noodles and get them coated.
 This makes a super rich, super creamy sauce with NO CREAM.
-You seriously have to give it a try.
+You seriously have to carbonara pasta a try.
 I was fascinated.